natethegreat34/MKS21X-FinalProject/README.md

 progress on them.
 We also discussed the work arounds of lanterna
 --------------------------------------------------------------------------------
 January 19, 2018
 Both: Working with check still and finalizing it.
 Continuing to plan how to use lanterna.
 --------------------------------------------------------------------------------
 January 20, 2018
 Both: Made it so castling fully works.
 Made it so that it can't castle through check, and made it so pawns will auto promote to queen.
 All we have left is to finish the lanterna code, and then we are done.
 --------------------------------------------------------------------------------
 January 21, 2018
 Both: Finished the project.
 We added the different moves, and made the game user-friendly with a scanner.
 We perfected the lay out.
+We also added gamemodes.
 We are all good to go
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------